NABI BRT

-The NABI BRT is a line of low-floor transit buses available in 60' articulated (60-BRT) and later 42' rigid (42-BRT) nominal lengths manufactured by North American Bus Industries (NABI) between 2004 and 2015.
-In addition to the different available lengths, the buses were sold with a variety of prime movers, ranging from conventional diesel and CNG combustion engines to diesel-electric hybrid.
+The NABI BRT series is a line of low-floor transit buses that was produced by North American Bus Industries (NABI) between 2004 and 2015.
+It was built in two variants - the 42' rigid 42-BRT and the 60' articulated 60-BRT (Note: The BRT series also included the 65' articulated 65-BRT, of which only one prototype was sold, and the concept 37' rigid 37-BRT, which was never actually produced.) - and offered with conventional diesel, diesel-electric hybrid, compressed natural gas, and liquefied natural gas powertrains.

 The NABI BRT was styled to resemble a light-rail vehicle for service on bus rapid transit lines, joining the existing NABI LFW and NABI CompoBus product lines.
 After New Flyer acquired NABI in 2013, all NABI product lines were discontinued in 2015, once existing orders for NABI buses had been fulfilled.